partiql/partiql-ir-generator/README.md

 ## Code Generation

-PIG generates the following components in Kotlin, but may generate code for other languages in the future:
+PIG generates the following components in Kotlin (and may generate similar components in languages such as Rust in the future):

 - Immutable, strongly typed classes representing each data type within each type domain.
 - Abstract base classes for implementing compiler passes that: